janosimas/notes/C++/README.md

 ```

 ## Ubuntu
-  1. To use newer versions of `clang` you have to update your environment with all the tools and binary names, the script: [clang_update_alternativs.sh](clang_update_alternativs.sh) updates the system to the desired version. **Update the script with the desired version**.
+  1. To use newer versions of `clang` you have to update your environment with all the tools and binary names, the script: [clang_update_alternatives.sh](clang_update_alternatives.sh) updates the system to the desired version. **Update the script with the desired version**.